Lukman-Omotosho/Lukman-Omotosho/README.md

 # About me

--  I’m looking to collaborate on R and Python projects
+-  I’m looking to collaborate on data analysis projects.
--  I’ll appreciate any assistance that would help me improve my knowledge of R and Python.
+-  I’ll appreciate any assistance that would help me improve my data analysis skills.
 -  **Thank you**